 If you aren’t sure whether your little one is ready to handle scissors yet, here is a handy little guide…

-Step 2: Build the basket
+Step 3: Build the Easter Basket Craft

 - First, place the large popsicle sticks side by side.